Drunk Driver Accident Injury Lawyers in Georgia

 The consequences of drunk driving accidents can be catastrophic and end the life of an innocent person in an instant.
 Anyone injured in a drunk driving accident should consider how a Georgia Car Accident Attorney at Montlick & Associates may be able to help so that the responsible drunk driver can be held accountable for his or her actions.
 We fight hard to protect each and every client, striving to obtain for them and their families the maximum compensation to which they are entitled under the law.

 If you have been injured in any type of accident caused by someone else's negligence, contact Montlick & Associates today for your free consultation.
-Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over thirty-three years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
-Our car accident lawyers in Atlanta, Georgia have been representing those who suffer serious injuries throughout all of Georgia and the Southeast for over thirty-three years.
+Montlick & Associates has been representing those who suffer serious injuries throughout all of Georgia and in the Southeast for over 38 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Our car accident lawyers in Atlanta, Georgia are here to advise you on your legal rights as well as what steps should be taken to protect those rights.

 No matter where you are located our attorneys are just a phone call away, and we will even come to you.
 Call us 24 hours a day/7 days a week for your Free Consultation at 1-800-LAW-NEED (1-800-529-6333).
 You can also visit us online at www.montlick.com and use our Free Case Evaluation Form or 24-hour Live Online Chat.